hendkai/butterfish-ollama/README.md

 Is this thing working? # Type this literally into the CLI
 ```

-The first invocation will prompt you to paste in an OpenAI API secret key.
-You can get an OpenAI key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
+The first invocation will prompt you to paste in an Ollama API secret key.
+You can get an Ollama key at [https://ollama.com/account/api-keys](https://ollama.com/account/api-keys).

 The key will be written to `~/.config/butterfish/butterfish.env`, which looks like:

 ```
-OPENAI_TOKEN=sk-foobar
+OLLAMA_TOKEN=sk-foobar
 ```

 It may also be useful to alias the `butterfish` command to something shorter.
 If you add the following line to your `~/.zshrc` or `~/.bashrc` file then you can run it with only `bf`.